-During the three months ended March 29, 2019, the Company identified and recorded adjustments of \$1.5 million on a pretax basis (\$1.1 million on an after-tax basis) that reduced income for second quarter of 2019 related to errors originating in the first quarter of 2019 principally related to an overstatement of inventory and an understatement of the write-off of deferred financing costs.
-During the first quarter of 2019 these errors were partially offset by out-of-period adjustments recorded in the first quarter of 2019 that reduced income in the first quarter of 2019 by \$1.1 million on a pre-tax basis (\$0.6 million on an after-tax basis) related to errors originating in fiscal year 2018 principally related to an overstatement of inventory at the end of fiscal year 2018.
-We evaluated the materiality of these errors on our current quarter, prior quarter and prior year consolidated financial statements and have concluded that although the errors are more quantitatively significant to the current quarter these errors were not material when considering both qualitative and quantitative factors.
-We also evaluated the materiality of these errors on our forecasted full year fiscal 2019 results and have concluded these errors are not material to the expected full year 2019 results.
+During the first quarter of fiscal 2019, the Company recorded out-of-period adjustments that reduced income by \$1.1 million on a pre-tax basis (\$0.6 million on an after-tax basis) related to errors originating in fiscal year 2018 principally related to an overstatement of inventory at the end of fiscal year 2018.
+We evaluated the materiality of these errors on our prior year consolidated financial statements as well as current year quarter and year-to-date periods and have concluded that these errors are not material when considering both qualitative and quantitative factors and are not expected to be material to full year 2019 results when considering both qualitative factors.